 This coming year we want to take a more proactive approach to work more ethically and identify what can be done to improve sustainability and minimise the negative impact on the environment.

-This year, we have introduced several organic cotton tees which carry the GOTS certificate.
+This year, we have introduced several organic cotton tees into the range.
 We are currently working on creating more organic products, with the ultimate aim being that all of our cotton products will be made with organic cotton.

 There are many benefits to using organic cotton which include;